randomaccess2023/KPC_LDM_128/README.md

 >> Since we shared only the **clusters_14** folder, people can only see `HHH14_C14_D14.csv` file in this repository.
 Other required files like `HHH10_C10_D10.csv`, `HHH11_C11_D11.csv`, `HHH12_C12_D12.csv`, `HHH13_C13_D13.csv`, `HHH15_C15_D15.csv`, and `HHH16_C16_D16.csv` can be obtained by repeating the works shown in the **clusters_14** folder for **clusters_10**, **clusters_11**, **clusters_12**, **clusters_13**, **clusters_15**, and **clusters_16** folder.

 - ### The folder `kpc_ldm` has the autoencoder model: _`vqvae_autoencoder_ckpt.pth`_.
-This pre-trained autoencoder is used for applying the diffusion and denoising processes in the latent space space of the images rather than the pixel spaces.
+This pre-trained autoencoder is used for applying the diffusion and denoising processes in the latent space of the images rather than the pixel space.

 - ### The folder `weights` has the pre-trained weights of the VGG-16 model in the _`vgg.pth`_ file.
 These weights were used both in the _LPIPS model_ and _LPIPS metric_.